-Casey and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
+Chief Allo and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
 He began as a Communications Officer II, and quickly became a Certified Training Officer.
 He worked closely on revamping the Standardized Evaluation Guidelines and DOR process.
-He was promoted to Senior Operator in 2012, and less than a year later to Lieutenant, where he has served for the past four years.
-Case was promoted to Chief of Lee Control in October, 2016.
+He was promoted to Senior Operator in 2012, and less than a year later to Lieutenant, where he had served for four years.
+Chief Allo was promoted to Chief of Lee Control in October 2016.

 Captain Sewell has 21 years of employment between two careers: Public Safety and the U.S. Navy.
 His Navy career began in San Diego in 1990 where he attended boot camp and Radioman "A" school.
 After graduating he was stationed at Guantanamo Bay for 3 1/2 years.
 Rob held a top secret clearance and was routinely responsible for the screening sensitive and top secret information prior to release.
 After serving in Guantanamo Bay, he was stationed at the Naval War College in Newport, R. I., where he served the remaining five years of service.
 Sewell also attended Community Colleges of Rhode Island while in the Navy.

-Paul Filla serves as Public Safety Program Manager for the Department of Public Safety.
-He is responsible for ensuring departmental compliance of Federal, State and local rules and regulations, as well as providing guidance and support of information technology systems throughout the department.
+Paul Filla serves as Program Manager Technical Services for the Department of Public Safety.
+He is responsible for providing guidance and support of information technology systems for the department as well as oversight of the government communications network and 911.
 Mr. Filla coordinates the Department of Public Safety's information technology initiatives in concert with Lee County's Information Technology Group, third-party solution providers and other stakeholders.
 In this capacity, Mr. Filla also serves as an advisor for departmental planning, performance management and other strategic initiatives.

 Rebecca "Becky" Hanna serves as the Office Manager for the Lee County Department of Public Safety.
 She is responsible for the day-to-day operation of the Public Safety administrative office, coordinating office functions and supervising a team of four administrative specialists.
 Ms. Hanna came to Lee County Public Safety in 2001 and was promoted to Office Manager in November 2008.